magdielrosario97/magdielrosario97/README.md

 ### Welcome!
 I'm Magdiel but most people call me Mag!

 U.S. Air Force veteran and soon-to-be Computer Science graduate with hands-on experience in full-stack and systems-level development using Ubuntu, Bash, and open-source tools.
 Skilled in JavaScript, Python, and Java with a strong foundation in Linux environments, version control, and mentoring.
-Actively seeking an internship to apply technical skills, collaborate across disciplines, and grow within a public media mission-driven organization.
+Actively seeking an internship to apply technical skills, collaborate across disciplines, and grow within a mission-driven organization.

 ***